choudhurysoumen/TDD-Jest-Supertest-Express-API-Test/README.md

 3. setup jest: npm install jest --save-dev
 4. package.json: update scripts.test with following: "test": "jest"
 5. npm run test - run this command.
 This will fail as "Your test suite must contain at least one test."

+# s3-tdd-approach-to-create-api
+1. shopping-list.controller.test.js: require shopping-list.controller.
+2. Add "describe" and "it" section.
+3. npm run test: this will fail as ShoppingListController.addItem function is not implemented